 Paul Molitor played twenty-one years in the major leagues, getting over 3,000 hits and achieving a number of other standards typically associated with the Hall of Fame.
 He is ninth on the all-time list for hits, eleventh for doubles, eighteenth for runs scored and thirty-sixth for stolen bases.
 Although he never won the MVP Award, he was second in 1993.

 He had a 39-game hitting streak in 1987, which is the seventh longest of all time, and the longest since Pete Rose's 44 game streak in 1978.
-He had 7 consecutive hits in the 1982 World Series, including the first 5-hit game ever in a World Series.
-It would be 29 years until Albert Pujols had the second.
+He had 7 consecutive hits in the 1982 World Series, including the first five-hit game ever in a World Series.
+It would be 29 years until Albert Pujols had the second, in 2011.
 His career World Series batting average is .418 in 55 at-bats and he was the MVP of the 1993 World Series.

 His 3000th hit was a triple in 1996; he was the first player to ever do so.
 He is also the only player to lead the league in hits the year he reached the 3,000 plateau, finishing the season at 225, ten more than runner-up Alex Rodriguez.
 He is third all-time in stealing home among modern players.
 Jackie Robinson (19) and Rod Carew (17) are the only two players who have more than his 11.
 He is also third all-time in leadoff home runs, behind Rickey Henderson (72) and Bobby Bonds (35); Molitor hit 33.